Jonathan Guinness, 3rd Baron Moyne: Trustor

 Lord Moyne was accused of involvement in a Swedish financial scandal.
 The case concerns a now defunct Swedish investment company, Trustor, of which Lord Moyne was made a figurehead director.
 It was alleged that Guinness was involved in the disappearance of £50,000,000 from Trustor's accounts, £35,000,000 of which were soon found on Trustor AB:s own bank account as they had never left the company.
 Guinness maintained that he was innocent of any wrongdoing, claiming he has been "stitched up".
 During the proceedings, Swedish authorities were successful in obtaining a freezing order over what little assets he had left.
 He was found innocent by the Swedish court.

 Support for Falun Gong

 Lord Moyne has spoken in support of the Falun Gong movement in China since it was banned there in 1999, as reported in Hansard.

 Director of Guinness plc

 Lord Moyne was a non-executive director from 1960 to 1988 of the company set up by his family.
 His book Requiem for a Family Business gives an uninvolved insider's account of the corporate developments leading to the Guinness share-trading fraud.

 Personal life and family

 Lord Moyne has been married twice and has eight children.

-He married firstly, in 1951 (marriage dissolved 1963), Ingrid Wyndham, later the wife of Lord Kelvedon, with issue:
+He married firstly, in 1951 (marriage dissolved 1963), Ingrid Wyndham; later the wife of his cousin Lord Kelvedon, with issue: